Pranavp1801/Git-Practice/README.md

-#PRACTICE REPOSITORY
+# GIT PRACTICE REPOSITORY

+##ABOUT
-created to learn basics
+This repository is to learn fundamentals of github

+##Topics covered
+- Installation
+- Staging and commit
+- Pushing to github

+##Tools used
+- git
+- github